KayleeSwenson/golden-fleece/content/authors/admin/_index.md

   # url: https://www.missouri.edu

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests revolve around accountability, bureaucracy, and the private space industry.
+bio: My research interests revolve around public opinion, marginalized groups in the United States, and the public space industry.

 # Interests to show in About widget
 interests:
 - Private and Public Space Industries
-- Accountability
+- Marginalized Groups in the US
 - Bureaucracy
 - American Public Opinion